d7samurai/kidTech/README.md

 # kidtech
-the engine with the world's highest power to weight ratio
+the engine with the world's highest power-to-weight ratio